lkurlandski/FISSIONN/README.md

 ## Download CAIDA Dataset

+Downloading the CAIDA dataset is not required for the demo.

 To get access to the CAIDA dataset, follow the instructions from [CAIDA](https://www.caida.org/catalog/datasets/passive_dataset/).
 After creating a USERNAME and PASSWORD, you can download the data using wget.

 ```bash